afontenot/srt-deborker/README.md

     python debork.py -o <output.srt> <input.srt>

-If the deborker works correctly, you should see one or more encodings along with a sample piece of text chosen from the file which is "fixed" using the selected encoding.
-Simply type the name of the encoding that fixes the file (there may be more than one, some encodings overlap).
+As it scans each line of the file, the program builds up a histogram of whether a particular encoding assumption passes the test above.
+After it's done, you'll see the best encoding(s) the prgram found, along with a sample piece of text chosen from the file which is "fixed" using the selected encoding.
+Simply type the name of the encoding that correctly fixes the file (there may be more than one, some encodings overlap).

 If you already know which encoding was used, you can enter it directly